 The MGB is a powerful operation.
 It combines the power of the sleeve and the bypass together.
 In fact, it may be as powerful as the most potent bariatric procedure, the BPD (biliopancreatic diversion).
 The benefits of the MGB are:

-•No reflux or acidity symptoms (in vast majority)
+• No reflux or acidity symptoms (in the majority of patients)

-•Stomach pouch does not dilate later in life, leading to weight gain
+• Stomach pouch does not dilate later in life (something that leads to weight gain)

 There is a very good chance that your answer is YES.
 In some situations, we would not consider the MGB.
 For example, in cirrhosis of liver, renal transplant recipients and in large, symptomatic hiatus hernias, the other procedures would get preference, not the MGB.
 Likewise, in the younger generation of patients, the MGB may not be the first choice.